 Q: What words of encouragement would you give to people who are hesitant to donate — either blood or funds — to NYBCe?

 Steven: It doesn’t take much time, but it has a significant impact.
 One blood donation can save up to 3 lives — and it only takes 30 minutes to an hour.
 Financial gifts are quick, too.
 You can make them in just a few minutes online and even set up a recurring monthly donation.

-NYBCe relies on financial contributions from generous constituents like Steven Kfare in order to provide vital healthcare services to communities during the COVID-19 pandemic and beyond.
+NYBCe relies on financial contributions from generous constituents like Rob Kirk in order to provide vital healthcare services to communities during the COVID-19 pandemic and beyond.
+These services include collecting and distributing convalescent plasma to hospitals, conducting antibody tests, and maintaining an adequate blood supply.
 NYBCe also requires financial contributions to conduct lifesaving research and train the next generation of leaders in cellular therapy and transfusion medicine.

 To help NYBCe fulfill their mission during this critical time, give via their online donation form today.
 For other ways to give, visit our Support Us section.
 You can also contact the Fund Development team directly for more information on NYBCe’s philanthropic needs.
 To schedule an appointment to donate blood and help NYBCe after the COVID-19 pandemic caused their supply to drop to dangerously low levels, visit donate.nybc.org.